What to eat Spain

 Churros

 Churros are Spain’s answer to doughnuts.
-If you need a sugar hit, you can’t go wrong with these deep-fried dough sticks dipped in chocolate for good measure!
+If you need a sugar hit, you can’t go wrong with these deep-fried dough sticks dipped in chocolate.
 They're usually eaten for breakfast or as a sweet afternoon snack.
-Find them at open-air food stalls, bars and cafes – don’t worry about using Google Maps, the sweet aroma of fried dough will guide you in the right direction.
+Find them at open-air food stalls, bars and cafes – don’t worry about using Google Maps, the sweet aroma of fried dough will guide you in the right direction (and so will your local leader).

 Turron duro or The nougat of Alicante, also called hard nougat, Spain